 Implications for Couples and Therapists

-So what can couples and therapists take away from attachment research?
+So, what can couples and therapists take away from attachment research?
 First, understanding your own and your partner’s attachment style can provide a roadmap for navigating relationship challenges.
-Insecure individuals may need extra reassurance and support, in contrast to secure partners who can model healthy communication and emotional regulation.
+Insecure individuals may need extra reassurance and support, unlike secure partners who can model healthy communication and emotional regulation.

 Second, attachment styles are not set in stone.
 With self-awareness and effort, individuals can develop “earned security” by learning to trust, communicate openly, and regulate their emotions.8 Couples therapy can provide a safe space to explore attachment wounds and build new, more secure bonds.